No Products in the Cart

 Key Takeaways:

 Sleep may just seem like a rest for the body after a tiring day.
 But it is much more than that.
 It is an essential, just like food and water.
-Our brain stays active throughout sleep and performs various functions that help in things like memory consolidation, toxins removal, and much more.
+Our brain stays active throughout sleep and performs various functions that help with things like memory consolidation, toxin removal, and much more.

 Let's take a closer look at the biological processes that help us control our sleep patterns before discussing the benefits of sleep and other sleep-related topics.
 We will better understand the remaining subtopics if we understand the sleep mechanism.